sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 ![MDK](img_011.png)

+>Provide a unique `AppName`, for example: "Demo Sample App".
+This is the name of the application on the home screen of the device.

 >For iOS `MDKProject.json's BundleID` should be the same **Identifier** `(AppID)` that is registered in Apple Developer account.

-Without matching them, trying to run the custom client in iOS device will result in failure.
+>Without matching them, trying to run the custom client in iOS device will result in failure.

 >You can find more details about configuration of `MDKProject.json` file in [this](https://help.sap.com/viewer/977416d43cd74bdc958289038749100e/Latest/en-US/01e70c3bd0914761bb37f800029c0e24.html) help documentation.